yairm210/Unciv/docs/uniques.md

  - "[amount]% Natural religion spread [cityFilter] with [tech/policy]" - Deprecated As of 3.19.3, replace with "[amount]% Natural religion spread [cityFilter] <after discovering [tech]> OR [amount]% natural religion spread [cityFilter] <after adopting [policy]>"
  - "[amount] HP when healing in [tileFilter] tiles" - Deprecated As of 3.19.4, replace with "[amount] HP when healing <in [tileFilter] tiles>"
  - "Melee units pay no movement cost to pillage" - Deprecated As of 3.18.17, replace with "No movement cost to pillage <for [Melee] units>"
+ - "Heal adjacent units for an additional 15 HP per turn" - Deprecated As of 3.19.3, replace with "All adjacent units heal [+15] HP when healing"
  - "[mapUnitFilter] units gain [amount]% more Experience from combat" - Deprecated As of 3.18.12, replace with "[amount]% XP gained from combat <for [mapUnitFilter] units>"
  - "[amount]% maintenance costs for [mapUnitFilter] units" - Deprecated As of 3.18.14, replace with "[amount]% maintenance costs <for [mapUnitFilter] units>"
+ - "50% of excess happiness added to culture towards policies" - Deprecated As of 3.18.2, replace with "[50]% of excess happiness converted to [Culture]"
+ - "-[amount]% food consumption by specialists [cityFilter]" - Deprecated As of 3.18.2, replace with "[-amount]% Food consumption by specialists [cityFilter]"
  - "May buy [baseUnitFilter] units for [amount] [stat] [cityFilter] starting from the [era] at an increasing price ([amount])" - Deprecated As of 3.17.9, removed as of 3.19.3, replace with "May buy [baseUnitFilter] units for [amount] [stat] [cityFilter] at an increasing price ([amount]) <starting from the [era]>"
  - "Provides a free [buildingName] [cityFilter]" - Deprecated As of 3.17.7 - removed 3.18.19, replace with "Gain a free [buildingName] [cityFilter]"
  - "+[amount]% [stat] [cityFilter]" - Deprecated As of 3.17.10 - removed 3.18.18, replace with "[+amount]% [stat] [cityFilter]"